crossroadchurch/paul/README.md

 *19 Oct 2015*
 * /api/controller/live_chords now returns the transposed chords for the current song, if a transpose amount has been selected for the song.

+*10 Nov 2015*
+* In the Theme Wizard, the user can now choose between three different ways of specifying the song area dimensions (Classic, Margins, Proportional).

+* Known issues*
+* If a song is live whilst a theme is edited then when that song is redisplayed OpenLP will hang.
+Current workaround:  Display a different song before returning to the initial song.